 In general, your underwriter will need to verify the source of any large deposit.
 So what’s the criteria for “large deposit”?
 According to Lindsay, it’s “any single deposit that exceeds 50% of the total monthly qualifying income.”
 This is for conventional, VA and Jumbo loans.
 For FHA, the threshold is 25%.
 Let’s say you are doing a conventional loan for our example.
 If you make $4,000 a month, any deposit over $2,000 would probably be questioned by your underwriter.
 Therefore, the underwriter will probably want to verify that Grandma Betty’s $10,000 gift is a gift, not a loan, so you’ll need to ask her for a gift letter.
 Aunt Sue’s gift, however, is small enough that the underwriter might not question it.

 Of course, this is partially up to the underwriter’s discretion.
 If there are any deposits that seem to be out of the ordinary, your underwriter may question them regardless of your income.
 Here’s an example that Lindsay gave: “If a client only maintains a $400 balance on a regular basis, but all of a sudden has a $5,000 deposit, even though that $5,000 may not be over 50% of the total income, it raises a red flag.”
 So we would dig deeper into that situation, just to make sure the situation checks out.
 So while your Aunt Sue’s small gift might not be questionable in itself, if the underwriter finds that it’s out of the ordinary, he or she may require gift documentation.

 If you know that you’ll be getting any financial gift to help with your down payment, be prepared to document it for your mortgage company.
 Do you still have questions about using gift money for your down payment?
-Comment below, and we’ll get you some answers!
+Speak with a home loan expert today or comment below, and we’ll get you some answers!